 Edible Perennial Plants and Vegetables

-There are a whole bunch of new perennial plants coming to the website including: Skirret, Daubenton Kale, mashua, Oca and tropical perrenials including Gynura Procumbens (Longevity Spinach) and Okinawa Spinach.
+There are a whole bunch of new perennial plants coming to the website including: Purple Tree Collards, Skirret, Daubenton Perennial Kale, Nine Star Perennial Broccoli, Mashua, Oca and trialing tropical perrenials including Gynura Procumbens (Longevity Spinach) - often used for diabetes control and Okinawa Spinach.

 More to follow...